bkhanal-11/simulation2024/README.md

 A simple hospital simulation system for operating theaters and patient queues 👨‍⚕️.

+## What's New 🆕
+- **Enhanced Simulation Configuration**: The simulation now supports multiple configurations with different numbers of preparation and recovery rooms.
+- **Warmup Period**: Introduced a warmup period to stabilize the simulation before collecting statistics.
+- **Statistical Analysis**: Added computation of confidence intervals for key metrics.
+- **Paired Differences Analysis**: Implemented a method to analyze differences between configurations, highlighting significant changes in performance metrics.

 ## Requirements ⚡

 Install Python packages with this command.